(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 Mission and Vision

-The Mentoring Experiences for Underrepresented Young Researchers (ME-UYR) is a new program funded by IEEE SPS that started in 2021 and in 2023 will launch its second edition.
-ME-UYR provides mentoring experiences in the form of a 9-month collaboration for young researchers from underrepresented groups together with an established researcher in signal processing from a different institute, and typically another country.
+Mentoring Experiences for Underrepresented Young Researchers (ME-UYR) is an IEEE SPS initiative that started in 2021.
+ME-UYR provides mentoring experiences for young researchers from underrepresented groups by pairing them with an established researcher in signal processing from a different institution, and typically another country, for a nine-month collaborative research project.
+The program culminates in a joint publication and an event held yearly at ICASSP.

 Why is the program important?

 The number of non-male researchers in signal processing within the IEEE community is around 10%.
-The number of non-male is higher at the PhD student/graduate level but quickly drops off for higher positions.
+This number is higher at the PhD student/graduate level but quickly drops off for higher positions.
 The numbers for other underrepresented minorities and other technical areas within signal processing are similar or even worse.
-To increase diversity in signal processing areas, in general, at all levels, steps need to be taken.
-This initiative focuses on increasing diversity and retaining researchers from minority groups for the generality of signal processing areas.
+Improving diversity within in signal processing – in all areas and at all levels – is an urgent priority for the Signal Processing Society.
+This initiative aims to increase diversity and improve retention for researchers from underrepresented within all areas of signal processing.

-The goal of ME-UYR is to increase (gender, underrepresented minority groups, and geographical) diversity in signal processing in general by attracting and retaining more young non-male researchers and researchers from other underrepresented minority groups (at the undergraduate and graduate level) in signal processing areas.
+The goal of ME-UYR is to increase (gender, underrepresented minority groups, and geographical) diversity in signal processing by attracting and retaining more young non-male researchers and researchers from other underrepresented minority groups at both the undergraduate and graduate levels.
 All ME-UYR Program participants are required to be IEEE Signal Processing Society members of student or graduate student membership grade levels.

 Program Roles